 David Bierman and Prof. Andrej Lenert completed their Ph.D.s from MIT in mechanical engineering.
-While at MIT, they developed a novel solar-driven thermophotovoltaic (TPV) converter that is capable of harnessing the entire solar spectrum for power generation.
+While at MIT, they developed a novel solar-driven thermophotovoltaic (TPV) converter capable of turning heat into electricity by absorbing thermal radiation using a photovoltaic cell.
 Their research, under the supervision of Prof. Evelyn Wang and Prof. Marin Soljacic, helped revitalize the field.
-Experimenting with sunlight as the fuel source they established the current world record for solar-to-electrical conversion efficiency for this technology.
-Andrej is currently an assistant professor at the University of Michigan, Ann Arbor and serves as a technical advisor to Marigold Power.
+Experimenting with sunlight as the fuel source they established the current world record for solar-to-electrical conversion efficiency using TPV.
+Lenert is currently an assistant professor at the University of Michigan, Ann Arbor and serves as a technical advisor to Marigold Power.

 Bierman founded Marigold Power after the work on solar TPV led to numerous academic publications, most recently in Nature Energy (2016) and Nature Nanotechnology (2014).
 This effort was named one of the “Biggest Clean Energy Advances in 2016” and one of the “10 Breakthrough Technologies of 2017” by the MIT Technology Review following the team’s demonstration of the first solar TPV device to generate more power than the underlying photovoltaic cell would on its own.
 This work has also been featured in a number of media outlets, including Scientific American, IEEE Spectrum, and MIT News.

 Critical need: The primary power needs of the U.S. electricity sector are currently met by large-scale, centralized mechanical heat engines.
 Demand for remote or distributed power, however, cannot be met by these established technologies, which, fundamentally, cannot scale down.
 The absence of cost-effective, modular, on-demand distributed power solutions, without which an efficient, sustainable electricity grid is unattainable.

 Technology vision: We are developing solid-state power generation that enables the distributed grid of the future.
-Our durable thermophotovoltaic (TPV) platform that converts a wide variety of energy sources to electricity.
-This platform will enable solutions for a range of applications, from utility-scale solar power generation to residential combined heat and power systems.
+Our durable thermophotovoltaic (TPV) platform converts a wide variety of fuels to electricity.
+This platform will enable solutions for a range of applications, from utility-scale to remote power demands.

 Key innovation: To build upon our state-of-the-art converters, Marigold Power is continuing to develop solutions to these challenges by merging innovations in nanophotonics, photovoltaics, and robust thermal engineering.